ChaosHour/go-gtids/README.md

 ## Working on adding some more functionality to this Go App to make it more useful

 - Added code and the logic to check for Errant Transactions.
-- Added a -fix flag to fix the errant transaction.
+- Added a -fix flag to fix the errant transaction by applying dummy transactions to the Primary.
-- Currently this only applies a dummy transaction to the Primary and that is replicated to the Replica's to fix the errant transaction.
+- Added a -fix-replica flag to fix the errant transaction by applying dummy transactions directly to the Replica.
+- The -fix-replica method safely stops replication, disables binary logging, applies GTIDs, re-enables logging, and restarts replication.

 ## Screenshots